92alanc/tweet-reader/README.md

 and their hypocrisy.
 Meanwhile youtubers who openly support terror attacks and other hateful and extremist opinions continue to have their videos monetised.

+## Suspension

+Since these accounts belong to conservatives and Twitter, like the establishment media and the rest of the Silicon Valley, is against free speech, this app is prepared to handle cases when an account is suspended.